liaoyanqing666/siamese_neural_network_OfHSV/README.md

 Additionally, a web page has been created in this project.
 After running app.py, users can directly upload two signature photos on the webpage to determine whether they belong to the same person.

+Update: The data set (CEDAR.tar.001-CEDAR.tar.011) was uploaded and unzipped using 7zip.

-**Attention: Because the difference in the signature images is small, it may take a long time to train to see the effect**
+**Attention: Because the difference in the signature images is small, it may take a long time to train to see the effect.
+In the data, the background color of real data and false data is different and needs to be preprocessed**

 ### How to use it

-1. download CEFAR dataset from http://www.cedar.buffalo.edu/NIJ/data/signatures.rar
+1. download CEDAR dataset
 2. run preprocess.py to label which pairs of images will be used
 3. run train.py to train it
 4. run ROC.py to judge it